nicklafferty/craftycody/content/life/south-padre-island-tx.md

 ### Tequila Sunset

 Right next door to Laguna BOB is [Tequila Sunset](https://www.facebook.com/tequilasunset/).
-It's quite a bit bigger, has ample seating and a large bar, and has a bunch of TVs so you won't miss the game (see: week 1 Bucs @ Cowboys).
+It's quite a bit bigger, has ample seating and a large bar, and has a bunch of TVs so you won't miss the game (see: Week 1 Bucs @ Cowboys).
 They also have live music.

 ### Holiday Sand Sculpture Village (by Gravity Park Amusement Park)

+There is this cool, rotating [sand castle sculpture garden](https://www.facebook.com/holidaysandcastles/) in the same area as the bars I mentioned.
+I sadly didn't get any photos, but you can check them out on Facebook.

 ## Check out my outfits